-Sensory Processing Disorder affects approximately 5% of the school age population
+Sensory Processing Disorder affects 5% of the school age children

 Children with SPD may have difficulty learning and performing everyday activities including: eating, dressing, receiving a hug, or sliding down a slide.

 These children have an inability to correctly interpret sensory information that our bodies receive through touch, taste, smell, seeing and hearing.

 While there are many ways to support your child with a Sensory Processing Disorder, typically the first step is to get a thorough evaluation from an Occupational Therapist (OT).
 Imagine a child who:

 * Screams when you show affection by softly patting her on the back

 * Gags on most foods, including such typical crowd-pleasers as hot dogs and macaroni and cheese